mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 }
 ```

-This circumstance makes it a bit "boilerplate-y" to add blueprint support to a `UInterface`, especially when using it in several places.
-And personally I always try to avoid nesting and `if` clauses where I can to keep functions easy to read.
+This circumstance makes it a bit "boilerplatey" to add blueprint support to a `UInterface`, especially if we use it in many places.
+And personally I always try to avoid redundant nesting and `if` clauses to keep functions easy to read.
 There is a very simple convention that addresses both of these issues.

 # Future-Proofing `UInterface`

-The idea is straightforward: we want want to call `IEquippable::GetEquipmentAsset` but *the way* we have to call it is in flux.
-Why not do it in a central, coherent place?
-For example, in a static function on the interface itself!
+The idea is straightforward: we want to call `GetEquipmentAsset`, but the way we have to call it may change, right?
+Then how about wrapping those checks and the function call in a central place so we only ever have to change it once?
+The most cohesive place to do so is in a static function on the interface itself.

 ## Static Function Wrapper

 For the sake of demonstration, we will go back to our C++ only interface from [Quick Recap](#quick-recap).
-We write a new static function that wraps the actual function call to the interface.
+We write a new static function that wraps the interface function call.

 ```cpp
 class IEquippable